rkritzar39/calebsportfolio/README.md

 ---

-## Possible Built-In Social Media Platform
+## Caleb's Social Talk

-A proprietary social network could eventually be built into the platform, but it should come only after accounts, profiles, privacy, reporting, moderation, and abuse prevention are stable.
-The link-in-bio page would remain each user's public identity hub, while the social layer would add posts, following, discovery, and community interaction.
+**Caleb's Social Talk** is the proposed long-term social extension of the multi-user link-in-bio platform.
+Development should begin only after accounts, profiles, privacy, reporting, moderation, and abuse prevention are stable.
+Each user's link-in-bio page would remain the public identity hub, while Caleb's Social Talk would add posts, following, discovery, creator tools, and community interaction.

 ### Social product concept

-> A profile-first social network where posts connect back to a customizable link-in-bio, portfolio, education, projects, skills, services, and verified evidence.
+> A profile-first social network where posts connect back to a customizable link-in-bio, creator page, education, projects, interests, achievements, services, and other user-selected profile modules.

 ### Social accounts and identity